-CJIL seeks to publish articles making a significant, original contribution to the field of international law and policy.
+CJIL seeks to publish articles that make a significant, original contribution to the field of international law.
+Articles on particularly timely, dynamic, or cutting-edge issues in international law are also viewed favorably.
+As of 2020, CJIL expanded its scope to include comparative law.
 Essays and book reviews will be considered on a limited basis.
-Articles on foreign and comparative law, while valuable, are not within CJIL's scope.

-Unfortunately, limited resources prevent the journal from accepting draft articles requiring substantial stylistic and/or substantive changes.
-We therefore request that articles be both well-written and completely argued at the time of submission.
-Our goal is to review and vote on appropriate submissions as soon as possible.
+Unfortunately, limited resources prevent us from accepting draft articles requiring substantial stylistic and/or substantive changes.
+Our goal is to review submissions as soon as possible.
 We will contact the author immediately upon acceptance.